cupcakequeen77777/Neureset-Device-Control-System/README.md

 Before running the code please install the QT Charts module by running `sudo apt install libqt5charts5-dev` in the terminal

-Add where file is being saved TODO:
+The sessionLog.txt file for exporting session logs is being saved to the Build folder, for example build-Neureset-Desktop-Debug/

 Your submission should contain a README file that has: